wp-plugins/immerstat/readme.txt

 Contributors: scompt
 Donate link: http://scompt.com/projects/immerstat
 Tags: stats, wordpress, admin
-Requires at least: 2.2
+Requires at least: 2.7
-Tested up to: 2.5
+Tested up to: 2.8
-Stable tag: 0.5
+Stable tag: 0.6

-ImmerStat places a .PNG in the top-right corner of your admin screen with your current WordPress.com pageview statistics.
+ImmerStat places an image in the header of your admin screen with your current WordPress.com pageview statistics.

 == Description ==

-ImmerStat places a .PNG in the top-right corner of your admin screen with your current WordPress.com pageview statistics.
+ImmerStat places an image in the header of your admin screen with your current WordPress.com pageview statistics.
 You must also have the [WordPress.com Stats plugin](http://wordpress.org/extend/plugins/stats/) installed and configured.
 The graphic is provided using the [Google Charts API](http://code.google.com/apis/chart/).

-It also removes the WordPress.com Stats panel from the dashboard.
-If you want to see all the information that WordPress.com Stats provides, you can still go to that subpage.
-Your dashboard no longer has any Flash elements on it!

-ImmerStat has been tested in WordPress 2.5.
-It should work in versions 2.3 and 2.2, but it hasn't been tested there.
-Please let [me](mailto:scompt@scompt.com) know if there are any problems.

 == Installation ==